Mini cupcakes are the cutest way to eat a classic cupcake! They are just as delicious and quick and easy to bake but can serve more people!

 - Add the powdered sugar and vanilla extract and beat the frosting on low until it's combined.
 Then increase the speed to medium-high for another 5 minutes, scraping the bottom and sides of the bowl halfway through.

 - Add the heavy whipping cream and beat the frosting until it's well combined.
-Pipe onto cooled cupcakes and decorate however you like.
+Pipe onto the cooled cupcakes and decorate however you like.

 *the vanilla cupcake recipe was designed to stay pale so don't look for a golden brown color when it's finished baking.